HaxeFlixel/flixel-docs/documentation/00_getting_started/01-install-haxeflixel.html.md

 ```

 HaxeFlixel requires a system with a working installation of OpenFL and Haxe.
-If you havent set this up previously please follow the
+If you haven't set this up previously please follow the
 [official install guide](http://www.openfl.org/documentation/setup/) and return here.

 To install the latest stable version of HaxeFlixel you can use [haxelib](http://lib.haxe.org/)